TolulopeJoel/gmail-writer-watch/README.md

 ## Nice to Haves

 - [x] Sort posts by published date
+- [ ] Direct RSS Feed Links: Allow users to directly add RSS feed links in the email draft for accurate <br />
+data fetching, especially for blogs that do not follow the standard `/feed` path.
-- [ ] Seperate 'new' writers posts from main email body.
+- [ ] Separate 'new' writers posts from the main email body.
 When you add a new blog link to your draft,<br />
 the application can't tell which posts from that blog you've read, so it sends all posts from the<br />
 newly added blog.
-Seperate these so you can easily distinguish newly added blog links from<br />
+Separate these so you can easily distinguish newly added blog links from<br />
 updates on blogs you already read.